KnowWhereGraph/kwg-faceted-search/dr-app/README.md

-# phuzzylink
+# KWG-DR Faceted search
-This is the repository for the Know Where Graph interactive website.
+This is the repository for the KnowWhereGraph faceted search web application.
+Right now we are focusing on the Direct Relief use case.

 ## Deploying